Aptullah Kuran

-Dr. Aptullah Kuran (4 December 1927 – 1 April 2002) was a Turkish professor of Ottoman architecture and founding president of Boğaziçi University.
-After graduation from Robert College, he received his bachelor's and master's degrees in Architecture at Yale University and his doctoral degree in History of Art at Ankara University.
-He returned to Robert College in 1968, and became the first president of Boğaziçi University when Robert Yüksek was converted into a state university by Turkish authorities in 1971.
+Aptullah Kuran (4 December 1927 – 1 April 2002) was a Turkish historian of architecture and professor of Ottoman architecture, as well as the founding president of Boğaziçi University.
+After graduation from Robert College, he received his bachelor's and master's degrees in architecture at Yale University and his doctoral degree in history of art at Ankara University.
+In 1957, he joined the Faculty of Architecture at the Middle East Technical University as a faculty member.
+Between 1962 and 1968, he served as the dean of the METU Faculty of Architecture.
+He returned to Robert College in 1968, and became the first president of Boğaziçi University when Robert Yüksek was converted into a public university by Turkish authorities in 1971.

 Aptullah Kuran is also the father of Duke University professor Timur Kuran, Suzan Kuran, and Melisa Kuran Fowler.